waggle-sensor/summer2017/Zeeshan_Nadir/pedestrian_detection_and_tracking/README.md

 - **detectionRate** - Detection rate for detecting pedestrians.
 This parameter specifies the number of frames after which we do a detection step for each pedestrian window.
 Before *detectionRate* number of frames, we keep using KLT tracker.

 - **pixelMovThresh** - Pixel move threshold.
 When we match new pedestran windows to the existing ones, we want to make sure that the motion of pedestrians is not abrupt.
 Therefore, the parameter *pixelMovThresh* specifies the maximum change in the x and y coordinates of the pedestrians that is allowed.
+This parameter may serve a role similar to *overlapThresh* and can be further investigated for it's utility.

+- **win_padding** - Window padding.
+This parameter is used to specify the margin after which we don't consider the foreground object as a valid pedestrian.
+So as the x, y coordinate of the foreground objects given by background subtractror becomes smaller than *win_padding* or larger than *width - win_padding* or *height - win_padding*, we do not consider these foreground objects.
+This parameter needs to be investigated more for it's utility.